 Brittney Marie Kelley | Tribe Kelley

 My name is Brittney Marie Kelley and I am the Founder & CEO of my brand, Tribe Kelley.
 My brand was born in December of 2014 on the one-year anniversary of my husband, Brian, and I’s anniversary.
 We have been on an amazing ride in the fashion world ever since.
 The question I get most is, “Where did you study fashion?”
 My answer: the International school of travel (not a real school, but fun to say)!
 I’ve studied fashion among cultures, people, movies, and ancestry.
 The real answer is, I didn’t go to fashion school.
 I went to college and majored in other subjects to please other people, rather than myself.
-I studied accounting, finance and business marketing at the University of Georgia, which in return really helped me along the way of owning my own business.
+I studied many different majors including: accounting, finance, business marketing and psychology at the University of Georgia, which in return really helped me along the way of owning my own business.
 No fashion school for me, which I believe propels our brand in a unique direction.

 I draw my creative inspiration from my journey and my experiences.
 Seeing so many different walks of life and culture is truly fascinating to me.
 I have spent time in some of the most monetarily poorest places on the earth and on the opposite end of the spectrum; I have spent time in some of the highest ranked travel spots in the world.
 From sipping tea in mud houses in the ruins of Guatemala to having pasta in a 5 star hotel in Italy, I have seen beauty in many forms.
 The people that I've come in contact with during our travels are what is the most inspiring to me.
 The confidence people have when wearing their traditional clothing is beautiful.
 The way other cultures embrace their differences is what makes my creative heart beat.
 It is so intriguing to observe the stylistic choices of others, especially those that we may consider foreign to our specific cultural norms.
 Cuts, colors, geometry, words, feelings, stories; it all inspires me.
 That is why in our brand’s mission we ‘encourage uniqueness and individuality in the midst of everyone trying to fit in’.
 I spent a lot of time growing up in my culture trying to fit in with other kids around me.